Pylons/pyramid/docs/narr/assets.rst

 .. code-block:: python
    :linenos:

-   from pyramid.static import (
+   from pyramid.static import PathSegmentCacheBuster
-       Md5AssetTokenGenerator,
-       PathSegmentCacheBuster)

    # config is an instance of pyramid.config.Configurator
-   cachebuster = PathSegmentCacheBuster(Md5AssetTokenGenerator())
    config.add_static_view(name='static', path='mypackage:folder/static',
-                          cachebuster=cachebuster)
+                          cachebuster=PathSegmentCacheBuster())

 :app:`Pyramid` includes two ready to use cache buster implementations:
 :class:`~pyramid.static.PathSegmentCacheBuster`, which inserts an asset token in the path portion of the asset's URL, and :class:`~pyramid.static.QueryStringCacheBuster`, which adds an asset token to the query string of the asset's URL.
-Both of these classes have constructors which accept a token generator function as an argument, allowing for the way a token is generated to be decoupled from the way it is inserted into a URL.
-:app:`Pyramid` provides a single asset token generator, :meth:`~pyramid.static.Md5AssetTokenGenerator`.

-In order to implement your own cache buster, see the :class:`~pyramid.interfaces.ICacheBuster` interface and the existing implementations in the :mod:`~pyramid.static` module.
+Both of these classes generate md5 checksums as asset tokens.

 .. note::